microprediction/microprediction/README.md

 Probably best to start in the [knowledge center](https://www.microprediction.com/knowledge-center) and remember [Dorothy, You're Not in Kaggle Anymore](https://www.linkedin.com/pulse/dorothy-youre-kaggle-anymore-peter-cotton-phd/).

-### Executive summary:

-- You publish live data repeatedly, [like this](https://github.com/microprediction/microprediction/blob/master/feed_examples_live/traffic_live.py) say, and it creates a stream like [this one](https://www.microprediction.org/stream_dashboard.html?stream=electricity-load-nyiso-overall).
-- As soon as you do, algorithm "crawlers" like [this guy](https://github.com/microprediction/microprediction/blob/master/crawler_examples/soshed_boa.py) compete to make distributional predictions of your data feed 1 min ahead, 5 min ahead, 15 min ahead and 1 hr ahead.

-In this way you can:
- - Get live prediction of public data for free (yes it really is an [api](http://api.microprediction.org/) that predicts anything!)
- - See which R, Julia and Python time series approaches seem to work best, saving you from trying out [hundreds of packages](https://www.microprediction.com/blog/popular-timeseries-packages) from PyPI and github of uncertain quality.

 ### Cite
 See [CITE.md](https://github.com/microprediction/microprediction/blob/master/CITE.md)